 “I’m tired of these sorts of raids happening,” Caravello said after his victory.
 “Them kidnapping, abducting people, indiscriminately using weapons against us.
 They’re armed to the teeth.
 We have no weapons, we are not violent, we don’t hurt them, we don’t kill ICE agents.
 We don’t do any of that shit.
 The least we should be able to do is throw a fucking tear gas canister away from us.”

-The mainstream media always fails to put this raid and its aftermath into context.
+The mainstream media always fails to put ICE raids and attacks on marijuana growers into context.
 The simple fact is that the American “war on drugs” has always used military-style violent raids against the marijuana community.

-Way back in 2002, when California had already legalized personal marijuana growing, the Drug Enforcement Agency (DEA) did a violent raid on marijuana farms in California, injuring medical patients in wheelchairs.
+Even after 1996 when California voters legalized personal marijuana growing, the Drug Enforcement Administration (DEA) did violent raids on marijuana growers in California, injuring medical patients in wheelchairs and many other harmless people.

 National Guard troops and other armed goons have long been used in the federal government’s Campaign Against Marijuana Planting (CAMP), a program started in 1983 that has spent hundreds of millions of dollars attacking marijuana growers in California using military tactics and weapons.